gav-ctf/Solr-ctf-query-parser/README.md

 # Solr-ctf-query-parser
-Reranks and expands Solr query returns using clickstream data, providing a flexible framework for sharing, personalisation, recommendations etc based directly on efficient implicit feedback.
+Reranks and expands Solr query returns using filtered clickstream data, providing a simple, flexible collaborative filtering framework.
 Clickthroughfilter-x.x.x.jar runs the filter as a query parser plugin for Solr/Lucene.

 The filter samples click data (from a separate clicks core) for items returned by a query and uses it to